tomxi/PhD/bibliography/README.md

 # Annotated Bibliography [WIP, abandoned, see new Annotated Bibliography]

+**Note**

+This is an intial draft to establish my first explorations in this topic.
+This draft is incomplete and abandonded.
+See newer versions of topic proposal and bibliography elsewhere in this repo.

 ## Preface
 My research intuition has led me to the crossroads where **music theory**, **graph theory**, **psychoacoustics**, and **computational audio informatics** meet.
 There would naturally be holes in my current grasp of each topics listed above, nonetheless I would like to first build a convincing narrative that showcases the potential where these topics meet.